kubauth/kubauth-doc/instructions.md

 Update mkdocs.yml accordingly

-Write a reference documentation for the kc CLI tool.
+In the 70-kc folder, add an overview about kc CLI executable and a page for each of the kc subcommand.
 Source is https://github.com/kubauth/kc

+The kc token doc mention a --redirectURL option which does not seems to exists

+Could you check for all subcommand that all options you documented really exists.

+You removed existing options.
+Please check the SOURCE CODE

+Seems too verbose.
+Focus on essential